Search

 Transactional Analysis (TA) explores how communication arises from Parent, Adult, and Child ego states.
 It helps clients recognise patterns, heal life scripts, and improve relationships.
 TA blends psychoanalysis and humanism, with several schools offering varied therapeutic perspectives.

-311 – Confidentiality Laws for Therapists Personal Preparation Plan for Trauma-Informed Practice – Discussing Racial Identity Respectfully In…
+Personal Preparation Plan for Trauma-Informed Practice – Discussing Racial Identity Respectfully In Episode 311 of the Counselling Tutor…

 UNLOCK THE COUNSELLING TUTOR HANDOUTS VAULT Jam-packed-full of counselling related downloads, handouts, reference sheets, cheat-sheets and e-Books What fellow students think Thank you for the handouts you have sent me thus far.
 You have taken my learning adventure to another level.– Calistra Got a recorded assessment tomorrow your resources have been an asset!– Candice Hoffman The resources you share are […]